Twitter loves books

 Annabel Langbein - New Zealand chef and author

-Bianca Zander – author of The Girl Below
+Bianca Zander – author of The Girl Below, The Predictions

 Catherine Haines - Part-time writer of YA & comics